East enrolls in online sports management program - Piqua Daily Call

 The ArbiterSports program was named as an official provider to the Ohio High School Athletic Association in December 2015.

 Fahncke said the program would save the district time and money.
-The discussion among the board, Fahncke and Athletic Director Scott Donaldson centered on who would be responsible for the electronic payment of officiants.
-Donaldson said he and his office would prefer to be administrators of the program to ensure timely payment to game officiants due to treasurer’s office scheduling conflicts such as holidays and game schedules.
+The discussion among the board, Fahncke and athletic director Scott Donaldson centered on who would be responsible for the electronic payment of officiants.
+Donaldson said he and his office would prefer to be the administrators of the program to ensure timely payment to game officiants due to the treasurer’s office scheduling conflicts such as holidays and game schedules.

-The board approved the district enroll in the AribterSports program and to allow the athletic department access to pay officials with safe guards in place.
-The program membership cost is not finalized until a contract is signed, but Superintendent Dr. Rappold estimated the cost around $500.
+The board approved the district to enroll in the AribterSports program and to allow the athletic department access to pay officials with safeguards in place.
+The program membership cost is not finalized until a contract is signed, but Superintendent Dr. Todd Rappold estimated the cost around $500.

 • The board also met the Miami East Music Boosters new president Leslie Mitchell.
 Mitchell introduced herself and how the organization benefits students involved in the band, choir and music education department.
 Board members made various comments about the success of its music program as well as increasing student involvement in all of the district’s extra curricular activities.

-• Dr. Rappold thanked Troy City Schools and Premier Health for sponsoring the Chris Herron presentation at Hobart Arena last week.
+• Dr. Rappold thanked Troy City Schools and Premier Health for sponsoring the Chris Herren presentation at Hobart Arena last week.